mgechev/blog.mgechev.com/_posts/2017-01-17-angular-in-production.md

 `[(ngModel)]` is the so-called banana in a box syntax and allows two-way data-binding.

-It is really convenient to use it, however, **each character you type will triggers multiple change detection checks**.
+It is really convenient to use it, however, **each character you type will trigger multiple change detection checks**.
 If somewhere in your component tree you have:

 ```html
 <fib-cmp [n]="1e100"></fib-n>